mrdooz/france2024/content/pages/map.md

 ### Lyon to Avignon

 We are continuing south, today we will reach Avignon.<br>
 There's no Passion Monements on the way but we are passing by the [European Fighter Aviation Museum of Montélimar](https://www.meacmtl.com/).
-We might make a stop if we are in the mood or we might jsut continue to our Avignon.<br>
+We might make a stop if we are in the mood or we might just continue to  Avignon.<br>
 Once we reach Avignon the plan is to check out [Palais des papes](https://palais-des-papes.com/en/) and surrounding area followed by dinner at the hotel.

 - Hotel: [Auberge De Cassagne Spa](https://www.aubergedecassagne.com/en/)